syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Context-Menu.md

 ---
 layout: post
-title: Context Menu with Spreadsheet widget | Essential ASP .NET MVC
+title: Context Menu in Spreadsheet widget | Essential ASP .NET MVC
 description: How to use the Spreadsheet Context Menu
 platform: ejMVC
 control: Spreadsheet